Z3TA/webide/plugin/readme.txt

 Note: Function bound to keys need to return true or false!
 When returning false, the default (chromium) behavior is prevented.

-CTRL,SHIFT,ALT is global flags (see global.js)
+CTRL,SHIFT,ALT are global variables (see global.js)